 Total payment card turnover of merchants: the total payment card turnover of merchants connecting to the reporting entity’s acquiring network operating in Hungary, broken down by turnover categories, except for SZÉP card turnover.

 Revenues from accepting instant payment: the fee and commission incomes collected from the merchants in relation to the merchant acceptance points belonging to the reporting entity shall be reported.
+This revenue should also be reported in the appropriate categories under ‘Revenues from payment services’.

 Total instant payment turnover of merchants: the total instant payment turnover of merchants connecting to the reporting entity’s acquiring network operating in Hungary, broken down by turnover categories.